scVENUS/PeekabooAV-Installer/README-postinstallation.md

 ```

 ### Later

+Try running vboxmanage on the peekaboo vm.
-try running vboxmanage it should display its help
+It should display its help.

 `vboxmanage`